 Ever hear of “spontaneous generation?”
 It was the way of the world throughout much of human history.
 The idea was that ordinary living things could arise without having descended from other ordinary living things.
 Take maggots (please).
 For much of human history, it was thought that maggots arose from decaying things, like rotting meat.
 And, when you think about it, it’s not really such a dumb idea.
 I mean, if you put out some meat to rot (or, as was likely the case in the Middle Ages, you’ve got bodies or carcasses lying around), pretty soon you’re going to have a bunch of maggots.
 And it’s certainly not obvious where they come from – fly eggs aren’t nearly as obvious as, say, ostrich eggs.
 So, it was commonly thought – by some really smart people, including Aristotle, the famous Greek doctor/philosopher/scientist/bon vivant – that the maggots just arose from the meat.
 One thing followed another.

 And it was that was for literally thousands of years.
 But an enterprising Italian scientist, Francesco Redi, performed an experiment in 1688, where he placed meat in a variety of sealed, open, and partially covered containers.
 When the containers were open: maggots.
 When they were covered: nothing.
-Got people thinking, and, in a reasonable period of time (nearly 200 years, actually), the idea of “spontaneous generation” was put to rest.
+Got people thinking, and, in a reasonable period of time (nearly 200 years, actually, which is another thing to think about when you start wondering why stupid therapies stick around in spite of their ineffectiveness), the idea of “spontaneous generation” was put to rest.
 By the way, if you want to read more about all of this CLICK HERE.

 Often, it’s all for the birds.